 ArticlesDigital Work Card & Registration of Working Time Changes

-The law (art.
-22 §1 of Law 5053/2023) has already made a particularly important provision for employers whose businesses or enterprises have joined the electronic system for measuring working time using the digital work card for their employees with dependent employment.
-Accordingly, these employers are entitled not to register in the ERGANI II System any changes or modifications to working hours or the organization of working time or overtime work before they begin.
+The law (Art.
+22 §1 of Law 5053/2023) has already introduced a particularly significant provision for employers whose businesses or enterprises have joined the electronic system for measuring working time using the digital work card for their employees.
+Accordingly, these employers are entitled not to register in the ERGANI II platform any changes or modifications to working hours, the organization of working time or overtime work before they begin.

-However, a significant fine is threatened for the employer in the event that a change in working hours or the organization of working time or overtime is made by the employee and this is not identified by the marking of the digital work card.
-The amount of this fine amounts to the amount of €10,500(!) per employee, on whose digital work card the aforementioned identification is not possible.
+However, a significant fine is threatened for the employer in the event that a change in working hours, the organization of working time or overtime is implemented by the them and such is not identified/matched by the marking of the digital work card.
+The amount of this fine reaches €10,500(!) per employee whose digital work card does not allow the aforementioned matching/identification.

 The Purpose of the Regulation

-The above regulation (according to the Request for Proposal of Law 5053/2023 on Article 22) is expected to contribute to addressing the administrative burden borne by a specific category of businesses.
-Specifically, those that register in the ERGANI II System the changes or modification of working hours or the organization of working hours or overtime.
-And, at the same time, they implement the electronic system for measuring working hours using the digital work card.
-Moreover, as noted therein, the marking of the digital card proves in real time the start and end of working hours, as well as the legal exceeding of the declared hours (overtime).
+The above regulation (according to the Explanatory Memorandum to Law 5053/2023 on Article 22) is intended to contribute to addressing the administrative burden borne by a specific category of businesses – namely those that register in the ERGANI II platform changes or modifications to working hours, the organization of working time or overtime, while at the same time implementing the electronic system for measuring working time using the digital work card.
+Moreover, as noted therein, the marking of the digital card proves in real time the start and end of working hours, as well as any legal exceeding of the declared hours (overtime).

-The content of the above legislative provision created specific concerns.
+The content of the above legislative provision gave rise to specific concerns.

-• The first concerned (and still concerns) the amount of the fine threatened in the event of failure to identify any changes in working time by marking the digital work card of a specific employee.
-The fine of €10,500 is considered unreasonably high – much more so if we take into account that it is equal to the fine for undeclared work.
+• The first concerned (and still concerns) the amount of the threatened fine in the event of failure to identify any changes in working time by marking the digital work card of a specific employee.
+The fine of €10,500 is considered unreasonably high – all the more so since it is equal to the fine for undeclared work.

 • The second concerned procedural issues.
-Specifically, it was necessary to clarify the method of determining any non-identification of the marking of the digital work card with the change or modification of the working hours or the organization of working time or the overtime work of employees, given the lack of obligation to announce the relevant changes in advance.
+Specifically, it was necessary to clarify the method of determining any non-identification/non-matching of the digital work card marking with the change or modification of working hours, the organization of working time or overtime for employees, given the lack of obligation to announce the relevant changes in advance.

-However, as provided for in the relevant regulation of article 21 of Law 5053, the registration procedure, the information to be disclosed, as well as the procedure for checking and imposing the fine, as well as any other matter related to its implementation, were to be determined by decision of the Minister of Labor and Social Security.
+However, as provided in the relevant regulation of Article 21 of Law 5053/2023, the registration procedure, the information to be disclosed, as well as the procedure for checking and imposing the fine, and any other matter related to its implementation, were to be determined by decision of the Minister of Labour and Social Security.

-The above-mentioned HR came to provide answers to the procedural concerns.
-This HR proceeds to a particularly interesting distinction between the systems for recording changes in working time: the pre-announcement and the reporting system.
-The provision, in fact, for the reporting system makes the process of implementing the provision of the aforementioned article 22 of Law 5053/2023 tangible.
+The above-mentioned Ministerial Decision came to provide answers to the procedural concerns.
+It introduces a particularly interesting distinction between the systems for recording changes in working time: the pre-announcement system and the reporting system.
+The provision for the reporting system, in particular, makes the implementation of Article 22 of Law 5053/2023 tangible and practical.

 The Two Systems

-In case of choosing the advance notification system, the employer will be obliged to register the changes in working hours before they are implemented.
-On the contrary, in case of choosing the reporting system, he will proceed with the said registration after the changes are implemented.
+In case they opt for the pre-announcement system, the employer is obliged to register the changes in working hours before they are implemented.
+On the other hand, in case they choose the reporting system, registration takes place after the changes have been implemented.

 Employers are entitled (and of course obliged) to choose between the two systems within a specific deadline.
-The basic parameters of the regulation:
+The basic parameters of the regulation are as follows:

-• It concerns (subjective scope of application): Employers whose businesses or farms have joined the electronic system for measuring working time using the digital work card.
+• Subjective scope of application: Employers whose businesses or enterprises have joined the electronic system for measuring working time using the digital work card.

-• Selection deadline: Until the last day of the previous month from the reference month.
+• Selection deadline: Until the last day of the month preceding the reference month.

-As further provided for in the reporting system, employers who choose to record changes in working hours, working time organization and overtime for their employees are required to make the relevant declaration/registration again within a specific deadline: specifically, by the end of the next calendar month from the date of their occurrence.
+As further provided for the reporting system, employers who choose to record changes in working hours, working time organization and overtime for their employees are required to make the relevant declaration/registration again within a specific deadline: specifically, by the end of the next calendar month following the date of occurrence of the changes.

-The relevant reporting data, which will be recorded in the ERGANI II System, will be cross-checked with the corresponding markings on the digital work card and will be under the control of the Labor Inspectorate.
+The relevant reporting data recorded in the ERGANI II platform will be cross-checked with the corresponding markings on the digital work card and will be subject to the control of the Labor Inspectorate.

 Digital Work Card & Registration of Working Time Changes | Effective Date

-The above-mentioned Decree, with regard to the regulations regarding the advance notice and reporting system for recording changes in working hours, shall enter into force on 1 March 2024.
+The above-mentioned Ministerial Decision, as regards the regulations on the pre-announcement and reporting system for recording changes in working hours, entered into force on 1 March 2024.

 Disclaimer: the information provided in this article is not (and is not intended to) constitute legal advice.
 Legal advice can only be offered by a competent attorney and after the latter takes into consideration all the relevant to your case data that you will provide them with.
 See here for more details.